 “Figure out what is the most important thing to you.
 Is it the kids, the pension or the spousal support?”

-That’s how Raleigh, NC divorce lawyer Mark Sullivan says he begins initial meetings with service members or their spouses who come to him to discuss getting divorced.
+That’s how Raleigh, North Carolina divorce lawyer Mark Sullivan says he begins initial meetings with service members or their spouses who come to him to discuss getting divorced.

 “Those are the three things people always want to know about: How will property and a military pension be divided and will someone have to pay child or spousal support and how much.”